remix-bot/.github/profile/README.md

 # Remix Team

-We are currently 5 people working on [Remix project](https://github.com/remix-bot/revolt)!
+We are currently 5 people working on this project!

 |Username|Role(s)|Project|
 |---|---|:-:|